-- (1) Other compensation for 2018 comprises the value of each Named Executive Officer's 401(k) match. - (2) Excludes consideration paid to Mr. Nordhagen or entities controlled by him in connection with the contribution of self storage properties.
-For additional information, see "Certain Relationships and Related Transactions." - (3) Reflects the aggregate grant date fair value of LTIP unit awards granted to each of our Named Executive Officers in accordance with ASC Topic 718 based upon (i) \$27.26 per unit for the time-based awards granted on January 2, 2018 to Mr. Nordhagen (\$450,000), Ms. Fischer (\$375,000), Mr. Treadwell (\$200,000) and Mr. Togashi (\$110,000) in connection with our long-term equity incentive plan and (ii) \$24.67 per unit for the performance-based awards granted on January 2, 2018 to Mr. Nordhagen (\$450,000), Ms. Fischer (\$375,000), Mr. Treadwell (\$200,000) and Mr. Togashi (\$110,000) in connection with our long-term equity incentive plan, which represents the number of units and value of the awards at their target levels on the grant date.
-The assumptions used to calculate the grant date value of share awards are set forth under Note 9 of the Notes to the Consolidated Financial Statements included in our annual report on Form 10-K for the year ended December 31, 2018, which was filed with the SEC on February 26, 2019.
-For additional information, including the maximum level of such awards, see "Compensation Discussion and Analysis-Elements of our Compensation-Long-Term Equity Incentive Compensation" above. - (4) Mr. Togashi was not a Named Executive Officer in 2016.
+- of chief accounting officer and chief financial officer.
+In connection with these appointments, Mr. Nordhagen, who had previously been our chief executive officer, was elevated to the position of executive chairman.
+On February 24, 2020, Mr. Treadwell, who had previously been our chief operating officer, notified us of his resignation to pursue other interests, which became effective on March 31, 2020.
+Effective on April 1, 2020, David Cramer, who had previously served as the president and chief executive officer of SecurCare, was appointed as our new chief operating officer. - (4) Reflects the aggregate grant date fair value of LTIP unit awards granted to each of our Named Executive Officers in accordance with ASC Topic 718 based upon (i) \$26.46 per unit for the time-based awards granted on January 1, 2019 to Mr. Nordhagen (\$404,000), Ms. Fischer (\$340,000), Mr. Treadwell (\$206,000) and Mr. Togashi (\$104,000) in connection with our long-term equity incentive plan and (ii) \$29.76 per unit for the performance-based awards granted on January 1, 2019 to Mr. Nordhagen (\$606,000), Ms. Fischer (\$510,000), Mr. Treadwell (\$309,000) and Mr. Togashi (\$156,000) in connection with our long-term equity incentive plan, which represents the number of units and value of the awards at their target levels on the grant date.
+The number and value of the performance-based awards granted on January 1, 2019 at their maximum levels on the grant date in accordance with ASC Topic 718 based upon \$29.76 per unit is as follows: Mr. Nordhagen 40,726 units (\$1,212,000), Ms. Fischer 34,275 (\$1,020,000), Mr. Treadwell 20,767 (\$618,000) and Mr. Togashi 10,484 (\$312,000).
+The assumptions used to calculate the grant date value of share awards are set forth under Note 9 of the Notes to the Consolidated Financial Statements included in our annual report on Form 10-K for the year ended December 31, 2019, which was filed with the SEC on February 26, 2020.
+For additional information, including the maximum level of such awards, see "Compensation Discussion and Analysis-Elements of our Compensation Program-Long-Term Equity Incentive Compensation" above.

-2018 GRANTS OF PLAN-BASED AWARDS
+2019 GRANTS OF PLAN-BASED AWARDS

-The following table sets forth certain information with respect to each grant of a plan-based award made to a Named Executive Officer in the fiscal year ended December 31, 2018.
-The following table reflects (i) under estimated future payouts under non-equity incentive plan awards, the threshold, target, and maximum performance goals under our 2018 annual incentive cash bonus program, (ii) under estimated future payouts under equity incentive plan awards, the threshold, target and maximum amount of LTIP unit awards granted to a Named Executive Officer that can vest contingent upon the achievement of performance criteria over a three-year performance period pursuant to the performance-based component of our long-term equity incentive plan, (iii) under all other share awards, the time-based LTIP unit awards granted in 2018 pursuant to our long-term equity incentive plan; and (iv) the grant date fair value of such awards.
-For additional information, see "Compensation Discussion and Analysis-Elements of our Compensation" above.
+The following table sets forth certain information with respect to each grant of a plan-based award made to a Named Executive Officer in the fiscal year ended December 31, 2019.
+The following table reflects (i) under estimated future payouts under non-equity incentive plan awards, the threshold, target, and maximum performance goals under our 2019 annual incentive cash bonus program, (ii) under estimated future payouts under equity incentive plan awards, the threshold, target and maximum amount of LTIP unit awards granted to a Named Executive Officer that can vest contingent upon the achievement of performance criteria over a three-year performance period pursuant to the performance-based component of our long-term equity incentive plan, (iii) under all other share awards, the time-based LTIP unit awards granted in 2019 pursuant to our long-term equity incentive plan, and (iv) the grant date fair value of such awards.
+For additional information, see "Compensation Discussion and Analysis-Elements of our Compensation Program" above.